dutch-and-bold/moneybird-sdk/README.md

 This project adopts the Microsoft recommended code quality rules and .NET API usage rules.
 To adhere to these rules the project uses [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers/) package for code analysis in all projects.

+### Releasing

+This package uses [SemVer v2](https://semver.org).
+Patch versions are automatically 'upped' when pushing to master using [Nerdbank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning).

+#### Releasing a new feature

+When releasing a new version we can create a release branch using nbgv.

+1. Run `nbgv prepare-release`
+2. This has now created a new release/v1.* branch.

+** More information will follow.

+**Requirements**

+* Nerdbank.GitVersioning CLI, install with dotnet `dotnet tool install -g nbgv`

 ### Interesting reads

 * [Make HTTP requests using IHttpClientFactory in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1)